SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The outer display type of an element controls how it will praticipate in normal flow.
 The inner display type of an element controls the layout of the children.
 There is a two-value syntax for display describing the outer and inner display type separately, but it isn't well supported yet.
-The two-value syntax for display is <display-outside> <display-inside>
-In absence of the two-value syntax for display, most keywords control both the outer and the inner display type.
+The two-value syntax for display is ‹display-outside› ‹display-inside› In absence of the two-value syntax for display, most keywords control both the outer and the inner display type.
-The possible values for <display-outside> are the ways an element can participate in normal flow.
+The possible values for ‹display-outside› are the ways an element can participate in normal flow.
 There are two ways an element can participate in normal flow, block and inline.
 Some values for display do not set the outer or inner display type, instead they set a role within a complex layout model.
-The values for display that don't set the outer or inner display type, but instead their role within a complex layout have the type <display-internal>.
+The values for display that don't set the outer or inner display type, but instead their role within a complex layout have the type ‹display-internal›.
-The complex layout models that have display properties for their parts are table and ruby. the values with type <display-internal> are ruby-* and table-*
+The complex layout models that have display properties for their parts are table and ruby. the values with type ‹display-internal› are ruby-* and table-*

 legacy-1-value property|equivalent
 inline-block|inline flow-root